Expand description

 §Defining grammars

-, you’ll need a ParseLiteral
+To define a Grammar, you’ll need a ParseLiteral implementation, which defines

 how literals are parsed (numbers, strings, chars, hex- / base64-encoded byte sequences, etc.).